UstadMobile/door/README-REPLICATION.md

 ```
 @Dao
 class EntityDao {
-    /* Indicate that this function should be run when any of the given Entity tables are changed.  */
+    /* Query that runs whenever a change happens on the table to determine what needs
+    to be replicated.
+    */
     @ReplicationRunOnChange([Entity::class])
     /* By default, a check will be made to see if there are pending replications for remote
      * devices for the same entity (e.g. Entity::class).
 To check for other entities, they
      * should be given in the ReplicationCheckPendingNotificationsFor annotation
      */
     @ReplicationCheckPendingNotificationsFor([Entity::class])for changes
-    /*
-     * This annotation can be used to indicate this function should run when a new node
-     * is added (e.g. a new client connects to the server).
-The function must then accept
-     * a parameter annotated as @NewNodeIdParam.
-This parameter will be 0 if the same
-     * function is run for any reason other than a new node connecting.
-     */
-    @ReplicationRunOnNewNode
     @Query("""
-REPLACE INTO Entity_ReplicationTracker(tkrEntityPrimaryKey, trkrEntityPrimaryKey, trkrDestinationNode,
+REPLACE INTO EntityReplicate(trkrEntityPrimaryKey, trkrDestinationNode)
-             trkrVersionId, trkrProcessed)
 SELECT Entity.entityPrimaryKey AS trkrEntityPrimaryKey,
-       DoorNode.nodeId AS trkrDestinationNode,
+       DoorNode.nodeId AS trkrDestinationNode
-       Entity.entityLastChangedTime AS trkrVersionId,
-       0 AS trkrProcessed
        FROM ChangeLog
             JOIN Entity ON ChangeLog.chTableId = 42 AND ChangeLog.chEntityPk = Entity.entityPrimaryKey
             JOIN DoorNode ON DoorNode.nodeId != 0

- /*Postgres- ON CONFLICT(...)
+ /*psql- ON CONFLICT(...)
 DO UPDATE  -*/:
  ")
-    @PgQuery(
+    fun updateEntityReplicationOnEntityChanged()

+    /*
+     * Query that runs whenever a new node is connected to determine what needs
+     * to be replicated
+     */
+    @ReplicationRunOnNewNode
+    @Query("""
+    REPLACE INTO EntityReplicate(trkrEntityPrimaryKey, trkrDestinationNode)
+     SELECT Entity.entityPrimaryKey AS trkrEntityPrimaryKey,
+            :newNodeId AS trkrDestinationNode
+    /*psql- ON CONFLICT(...)
+DO UPDATE  -*/:
+    """)
-    fun updateEntityReplicationTrackers(@NewNodeIdParam newNodeId: Long)
+    fun updateEntityReplicationOnNewNode(@NewNodeParam newNodeId: Long)

 }

 ```
-It is possible to simply insert replication trackers manually.
+It is possible to simply insert/update replication trackers manually.
 To make things easier, you can annotate DAO functions so that the replication trackers are inserted/updated automatically when changes happen.

 This uses a special table called ChangeLog.
 Each time any entity is changed, an SQL trigger will insert